Rebecca Eaton: Education

 Eaton attended Polytechnic School, graduating in 1965, and then Vassar, graduating in 1969 with an A.B. in English literature.
 Her senior thesis was on James Joyce's Dubliners.
 In 1969–70 she was a production assistant for the BBC World Service in London.
 Returning to the U.S., she was in 1972 hired by WGBH in Boston, there producing Pantechnicon (a radio arts magazine) and the television programs Zoom and Enterprise.

 Career

 Eaton became the third executive producer of Masterpiece Theatre.
 Christopher Sarson was at the helm from its inception in 1971.
 Sarson had bought Upstairs, Downstairs from ITV.
 Eaton succeeded the series' second executive producer, Joan Wilson, in 1985.

 Under Eaton, Masterpiece extended its reach into feature film co-production for such films as Jane Austen's Persuasion and Mrs. Brown starring Dame Judi Dench.

 By 2011, she had been executive producer of the show for more than 25 of its 40 years on the air.

+On November 21, 2019 WBGH Boston announced that Eaton would retire and take the position of Executive-Producer-at-Large.
+Susanne Simpson succeed Eaton as Executive Produce of Masterpiece.
+As Executive-Producer-at-Large she developed new drama projects and fundraised for the Masterpiece Trust.
+In November 2024 she retired from the position of Executive-Producer-at-Large of Masterpiece.